Medical aid-in-dying laws pose no risk to vulnerable populations, including those living with disabilities

-NINE FACTS YOU NEED TO KNOW
+EIGHT FACTS YOU NEED TO KNOW

 1. The medical aid-in-dying and disability rights movements share important core values: autonomy, independence and self-determination.

 2. Medical aid-in-dying laws protect people with disabilities from coercion and exploitation through strict eligibility requirements and safeguards.
-In states where medical aid in dying is not authorized, people with disabilities are actually more vulnerable to coercion and abuse.

 3. A person with a disability is only eligible for medical aid in dying if they are terminally ill with six months or less to live.
-In addition, the person has to be an adult, able to make informed healthcare decisions, and able to take the medication themselves.
+In addition, the person has to be an adult, able to make informed healthcare decisions and able to take the medication themselves.

 5. Coercing someone to use medical aid in dying is a felony punishable under state criminal laws.